-- Report findings to designated senior management outlining the information gathered and the actual and potential risks identified in the supply chain risk assessment: Under Armour will complete an OECD gap analysis annually and provide a summary of the identified risks and gaps to the Steering Committee with recommended action plans to reduce risks and close gaps. - Devise and adopt a risk management plan: Under Armour is developing a risk mitigation plan with the goal of systematically reducing the extent of exposure to certain risk and the likelihood of its occurrence. - Implement the risk management plan, monitor and track performance of risk mitigation, report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation: Under Armour is beginning to implement its risk management plan and monitoring its execution.
-Unresponsive suppliers will be evaluated for corrective action that may include removal from the Company's list of approved vendors. - Undertake additional fact and risk assessments for risks requiring mitigation, or after a change of circumstances: Additional fact finding, risk assessments, and changes in circumstances will take place as part of Under Armour's annual review of its conflict minerals compliance program.
+• Report findings to designated senior management outlining the information gathered and the actual and potential risks identified in the supply chain risk assessment: Under Armour completes an OECD gap analysis periodically and provides a summary of the identified risks and gaps to the Steering Committee with recommended action plans to reduce risks and close gaps.

+• Devise and adopt a risk management plan: Under Armour has a risk mitigation plan, which is enhanced annually, with the goal of systematically reducing the extent of exposure to certain risk and the likelihood of its occurrence.

+• Implement the risk management plan, monitor and track performance of risk mitigation, report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation: Under Armour will implement a risk management plan and monitor its execution once operationalized.
+Unresponsive suppliers will be evaluated for corrective action that may include removal from the Company's list of approved vendors.

+• Undertake additional fact and risk assessments for risks requiring mitigation, or after a change of circumstances: Additional fact finding, risk assessments, and changes in circumstances will take place as part of Under Armour's periodic review of its conflict minerals compliance program.